-With romances, the inciting incident is almost always win the two lovebirds meet.
+With romances, the inciting incident is almost always when the two lovebirds meet.
 (Not always, but for the vast majority of romances, this is the case.)
 With romances, try to create an inciting incident that simultaneously shows how perfect these two people are for each other while setting up the numerous reasons why they can’t be together.

-Now, we are away to the races!
+Now, we are away to the races for writing a novel!

 Over the next few chapters, your character should be making a series of gains and losses, where the aggregate result is that their situation is slightly better than what it was at the moment of the inciting incident.

-The reason why we need this upward trajectory is because we are setting up the reader for the first slap.The first slap is the moment when everything that our hero has gained is lost in fell swoop.
+The first slap is the moment when everything that our hero has gained is lost in fell swoop.
 Your hero is brought down to zero.
 In other words, all gains are lost, and your hero’s situation has never been bleaker.

 The greater the fall, the more engaged your reader will be.

 In the Hunger Games, Katniss’s world is brought down to zero when she actually enters the Games.